 |

-Wider view of cliff base
+Wider view of the wet cliff base

 |